Post Termination Restrictions Solicitors

 Expert Advice on Restrictive Covenants in Employment Contracts

-For swift, accurate advice on restrictive covenants in your employment contract, talk to Kervin & Barnes today on 0203 178 5361.
+For swift, accurate and up-to-date advice on restrictive covenants in your employment contract, talk to Kervin & Barnes today on 0203 178 5360.

-Kervin & Barnes lawyers have a comprehensive understanding of restrictive employment covenants and regularly advise UK senior executives and other high net worth individuals on post-termination clauses either in their existing contracts or in those proposed by a new employer.
-This bespoke service can be as part of a contract review or to assist in any potential litigation.
-In addition, post-termination restrictions in share-option agreements, partnership agreements and other equity arrangements are becoming increasingly common.
+Kervin & Barnes’ lawyers have a comprehensive understanding of restrictive employment covenants and regularly advise UK senior executives and other high net worth individuals on post-termination clauses either in their existing employment contracts, shareholder agreements, service agreements or in contracts proposed by a new employer.
+This bespoke service of assessment and negotiation can be as part of a contract review or to assist in any potential litigation.
+In addition, post-termination restrictions in share option agreements, partnership agreements and other equity arrangements are becoming increasingly common.

 What is a Restrictive Covenant?